-The disorganized attachment style is often observed in cases of more extreme neglect or abuse.
-These children experienced a caregiver who was frightening, while at the same time still needing their care to survive.
-As adults, they generally move back and forth between clinging to and pushing their partner away, showing some anxious and some avoidant behaviors.
+The disorganized attachment style is often observed in instances of more extreme neglect or abuse.
+These children experienced a frightening caregiver but still needed their care to survive.

-Notice we have left out secure attachment as an attachment style in our list.
-We believe it is really more of a potential state in a relationship, as opposed to an attachment style.
-In fact, while many people talk about attachment styles as fixed – that you are either secure, anxious, avoidant, disorganized – we think of them more as tendencies along a spectrum.
-So, while you may lean more towards one or the other tendency, how you actually react depends a lot on the relationship you are in.
+Did you notice that we omitted “secure attachment” from our list?
+That’s because at the Somatica Institute, we believe it is more of a potential state in a relationship and not an attachment style.
+While many people talk about attachment styles as fixed, we think of them more as tendencies along a spectrum.
+So, while you may lean more toward one attachment style, how you react depends on your relationship.

-You may experience secure attachment with a partner, or a partner may trigger you towards your usual attachment style.
-For example, if you’re generally anxiously attached in your relationships, but are dating someone who has a stronger anxious attachment than you, you may end up feeling more avoidant.
-If you are generally more avoidant, but manage to end up in a relationship with someone more avoidant to you, you may start to chase that person.
+As an example: if you’re generally anxiously attached in your relationships but are dating someone with a stronger anxious attachment than you, you may end up feeling more avoidant instead.
+Comparatively, if you are generally avoidant but are in a relationship with someone even more avoidant to you, you may start to chase that person.

-When an event threatens the relationship, the natural process of individuation can be hindered.
-As a result, one of the partners may suppress their individual desires in an attempt to keep the relationship solid.
-Difficult individuating comes from fear of losing your partner, shame about your individual needs, or societal or partner pressures to compromise.
+When conflict threatens a relationship, the natural individuation process can be hindered.
+As a result, one of the partners may suppress their desires to keep the relationship solid.
+Difficulty individuating comes from fear of losing your partner, shame about your needs, or societal pressures to compromise.

-It is also common for one or both partners to focus so much on their individual needs, that the safety and attachment in the relationship begins to deteriorate.
-Strongly independent people feel particularly fearful of losing their freedom, and avoid letting themselves fully attach.
+It is also common for one or both partners to focus so much on their individual needs that the safety and attachment in the relationship begin to deteriorate.
+Strongly independent people feel particularly fearful of losing their freedom and avoid letting themselves fully attach.

-If your partner asks for something they need, or asks you to refrain from something that makes them uncomfortable, it is ok to compromise if:
+If your partner asks for something they need from you, it is OK to compromise if:

-- It doesn’t have any negative effect on you to do so.
+- It doesn’t have any adverse effect on you to do so.

-- You are agreeing to it unconsciously, or out of shame about who you are or what you want.
+- You agree to it unconsciously or out of shame about who you are or what you want.

 - The compromise will make you feel like you are no longer yourself.

-- Giving in to the ask will make you feel so resentful towards your partner that you shut down and disconnect from the relationship.
+- Giving in to the ask will make you feel so resentful toward your partner that you start disconnecting from the relationship.